joshualay/Notethread/Notethread v1.5 Journal.md

 **Refactor the code to check if the previous word is a #tag to update the tag scroll view**

+I've refactored out this previous word checking code to the TagService.

+Now to get this working for the **textViewDidChangeSelection** scenario.

+Wooo crash!
+I'm guessing I'm doing something silly.

+	2012-05-02 21:30:17.737 Notethread[15682:15203] *** Terminating app due to uncaught exception 'NSRangeException', reason: '-[__NSCFString characterAtIndex:]: Range or index out of bounds'

+	- (void)textViewDidChangeSelection:(UITextView *)textView {
+		NSUInteger location = textView.selectedRange.location;
+		if (location == 0)
+			return;

+		NSString *prevTag = [self->_tagService stringTagPreviousWordInText:textView.text fromLocation:location];
+		BOOL isTracking = (prevTag == nil) ?
+NO : YES;
+		[self resetTagTracking:isTracking withTermOrNil:prevTag];

+		if (prevTag != nil)
+			self->_matchedTags = [self->_tagService arrayOfMatchingTags:self->_currentTagSearch inArray:self->_existingTags];

+		[self->_buttonScroller addButtonsForContentAreaIn:self->_tagButtonScrollView];
+	}

+It looks like when the view first loads this delegate method is called.
+So from debugging I can see:

+	textView.selectedRange.location == 2147483647

+Time for a sanity check in there.
+Just need to make sure the textView.text is not zero.

+	if (location == 0 || ![textView.text length])

+This has solved the problem!
+It looks like the #tag detection is working okay.
+I still have a few edge cases; but this is good progress.

+Refactored it once again.

+Next step is making those tag buttons work and add the tag after the current cursor position.

 **josh;**

 ## 01/05/2012